playfulprogramming/playfulprogramming/content/crutchcorn/posts/angular-forms-intro/index.md

 }
 ```

+// TODO: Add iframe for form-arrays-7

 Because we're now using an array, we need a unique ID for each user.
 This is why, for each implementation, there's an `id` field.
-We then use this `id` field to identify which user is which to the framework, [just like we've done before for loops in HTML](/posts/dynamic-html).
+We then use this `id` field to identify which user is which to the framework.

 # Form Validation {#form-validation}

-After adding in form arrays to your share dialog, you sit down, ready to work on the next task.
-Suddenly, an email slides in from your issues tracker: Dang it - you missed a requirement.

-Namely, we need to make sure that the user has actually typed in the user's name before moving forward.

-Let's see if we can't mark the name field as "required" and show an error when the user tries to submit a form without inputting a name.

-> To focus on form validation, let's temporarily remove the array requirement and limit our scope just to the form validation.

 You know how earlier we switch our `fb.group` command from: